EllenAmon/Discussion-repo/README.md

 END

 PROMPT payement
  GET payement

-payement=INPUT("How do you want to pay?:Credit Card, Cash") IF payement=stg("Credit card") THEN
+payment=INPUT("How do you want to pay?:Credit Card, Cash") IF payment= Credit card THEN
-                DISPLAY("Enter your Credit card number") ELSE DISPLAY  (Please feel free to reach our distributors Iscgem Pharmacies Namibia and Pnp Namibia stores") ENDIF
+                DISPLAY("Enter your Credit card number") ELSE DISPLAY  (Please feel free to reach our distributors DISCHEM Pharmacies Namibia and PnP Namibia stores") ENDIF
  END